lbchanjr/LiveFitAndroid/README.md

 * User login and registration using email/password or Google account.

-* 2-way login: User may login as Admin or as a regular
+* 2-way login: User may login as Admin or as a regular user (customer)

 * Admin user-interface that will allow the following functions:
   - adding of meal kits